 Today is day 5 of Blogtober 18, and today we are talking about Education as today is World Teacher Day.
-I wrote a post during Blogtober 17 last year about Education which you can find here.
+I wrote a post during Blogtober 17 last year about Education.

 I wrote about my Daughter who was 13 at the time, and how she only managed one term in her Secondary school.
 Then she became ill with ME and Fibromyalgia, and was too ill to manage school and lessons.